joetessy/WebFX/README.md

-# JavaScriptDelay
+# WebFX

 ## MVP

-JavaScriptDelay is an interactive audio-effect app that functions as a delay-pedal for the guitar (or any other instrument).
+WebFX is an interactive audio-effect app that functions as a delay-pedal for the guitar (or any other instrument).
 It will take in an analog signal and digitally alter it with a delay effect using some user controls.

 ## Technologies

-JavaScriptDelay will primarily use the WebAudio API for dealing with audio input and manipulation.
+WebFX will primarily use the WebAudio API for dealing with audio input and manipulation.
 With WebAudio I should be able to support the following:
 - [ ] Audio Input
 - [ ] ON/OFF & Volume Controls
 - [ ] Delay effect (intensity, speed etc)